 The Glass Castle is a 2017 film based on Jeannette Walls' memoir of the same name and distributed by Lionsgate.
-Starring Brie Larson as Jeannette and Naomi Watts and Woody Harrelson as her parents Rose Mary and Rex Walls, respectively, the film follows Jeannette and her siblings' trek through childhood as their parents move around and struggle to provide for their family.
+The film is directed by Destin Daniel Cretton and stars Brie Larson as Jeannette and Naomi Watts and Woody Harrelson as her parents Rose Mary and Rex Walls, respectively, the film follows Jeannette and her siblings' trek through childhood as their parents move around and struggle to provide for their family.
 Along the way, they learn to take care of themselves and discover how the world works by being thrust headfirst into it.

 The first trailer can be viewed here.

 - Unlike the book, Rex isn't depicted whipping Jeannette with his belt because she never calls out his and Rose Mary's irresponsible behaviour.

 - Uncle Stanley is too.
 While in the book he tries to touch Jeannette, here he doesn't do anything against her.
 Overall, Stanley doesn't do as much in the book and stays more like a neutral character.

 - Amazingly Embarrassing Parents: Jeannette doesn't seem too keen to announce to the world that her parents are homeless in New York.
 It's implied that she's reluctant to introduce them to the guy she's dating because of this.Rose Mary: You shouldn't be ashamed of us just because we choose a different lifestyle than you.

 - Big Applesauce: The kids have moved to New York by adulthood, and have to deal with their parents creeping back into their lives once they decide to become homeless in the big city.